INSTRUCTIONS TO AUTHORS

 Study design and sampling methods should be mentioned.
 Obsolete terms such as retrospective studies should not be used.
 The selection of the observational or experimental subjects (patients or experimental animals, including controls) should be described clearly.
 The methods and the apparatus used should be identified (with the manufacturer's name and address in parentheses), and procedures must be described in sufficient detail to allow other workers to reproduce the results.
 References to established methods should be given, including statistical methods.
 References and brief descriptions for methods that have been published but are not well-known should be provided; only new or substantially modified methods should be described in detail, giving reasons for using them, and evaluating their limitations.
 All drugs and chemicals used should be identified precisely, including generic name (s), dose(s), and route(s) of administration.

 For statistical analysis, the specific test used should be named, preferably with reference for an uncommon test.
-Exact p-values and 95% confidence interval (CI) limits must be mentioned instead of only stating greater or less than level of significance.
-All percentages must be accompanied with actual numbers.
-SPSS output sheet must be attached with manuscript to clarify results (p-values).
+Exact p-values and 95% confidence interval (CI) limits must be mentioned instead of only stating greater or less than the level of significance.
+All percentages must be accompanied by actual numbers.
+The SPSS output sheet must be attached with manuscript to clarify results (p-values).

 RESULTS